-SPD has no data sharing partners for the CDR tools or reports.
-No person, outside of SPD, has direct access to the devices or software.
+No person, outside of SPD, has direct access to the data extraction devices or the data while it resides in the device.

 Data obtained from the system may be shared outside SPD with the other agencies, entities, or individuals within legal guidelines or as required by law.